Colegio de San Juan de Letran: Recent history

-The school began accepting female students in its college department in the 1970s while the basic education department started accepting first-year female enrollees in June 2005.
+The basic education department started accepting first-year female enrollees in 2006.

 In April 2007, Fr.
 Tamerlane Lana O.P. was elected rector and president of Letran, of the Intramuros and Abucay campuses, by the board of trustees to serve a four-year term until April 2011.
 Fr.
 Lana became the 80th rector of the Manila campus.
 Fr.
 Lana's administration has undertaken the task of changing and upgrading the Colegio's academic standards to meet those required to attain university status.
 This work also includes the revision of the vision and mission, research development, community service, and the 12-year strategic plan for 2008 until 2020.

 Starting academic year 2007–08, Letran became a "wi-fi zone" to cater its students access to the internet.

 In October 2007, two former Letran administrators were among the 498 Spanish martyrs beatified by Pope Benedict XVI.
 They are Fr.
 Jesus Villaverde Andres, OP, a former rector; and Fr.
 Antonio Varona Ortega, OP, a former professor and moderator of the NCAA Philippines.

 On July 3, 2008, Fr.
 Lana formally launched the Letran Center for Intramuros Studies (LCIS).
 The initiative to establish the center sprang from the 12-year development plan as the school hopes to become a leader in cultural and historical studies, particularly on the subject of Intramuros.
 The day also marked the 435th anniversary of the signing of the royal decree by King Philip II in San Lorenzo, Spain on July 3, 1573, that prescribed the foundation of Hispanic colonial towns, which served as basis for the systematic layout for the establishment of Intramuros, which was known then as Spanish Manila.
 In 2012, the College of Engineering and Information Technology, the youngest higher education unit, was established.

 In June 2015, Fr.
 Clarence Victor C. Marquez, O.P. was elected 81st Rector and President of Letran Manila and Bataan.

+In July 2016, various Letran's academic programs were granted Level III status by PAASCU.
+The programs that were granted Level III Status are BS Entrepreneurship, BSBA Business Economics/ BSBA Economics, BSBA Human Resource Development and Management, BSBA Marketing Management/ BSBA Marketing, BSBA Operations Management, AB Advertising, AB Broadcasting, AB Communication, AB Political Science, AB Psychology, AB Philosophy, Bachelor of Secondary Education major in English and Mathematics.

+On February 21, 2020, President Rodrigo Duterte signed Proclamation 908, declaring 2020 as the "Year for the Celebration of the Quadricentennial Anniversary of the Colegio de San Juan de Letran."

 In July 2023, Fr.
 Raymund Fernando P. Jose, O.P. was elected 82nd Rector and President of Letran Manila and Bataan.

+In September 2024, Letran was granted deregulated status by the Commission on Higher Education.

+Starting academic year 2025–2026, Letran has officially merged the College of Education (COED) and College of Liberal Arts and Sciences (CLAS) into one, now called the College of Education and Liberal Arts and Sciences (CELAS).